Caltech-IPAC/rapid/docs/source/dev/notes.rst

 Developer Guidelines
 ************************************

-1. Set up your text editor to clip trailing spaces when saving source-code file (e.g., BBEdit has a preference that does this).
+#.
+Set up your text editor to clip trailing spaces when saving source-code file (e.g., BBEdit has a preference that does this).

-2. Think strategically when pushing a source-code file to the git repo whether a simple git diff between revisions will allow a clear and unambiguous indication of the code changes.
+#.
+Think strategically when pushing a source-code file to the git repo whether a simple git diff between revisions
+   will allow a clear and unambiguous indication of the code changes.
 For example, numerous stylistic changes can hide substantive changes that affect code behavior and should be deferred to a separate revision.

-3. Before checking into the git repo modifications to someone else's source code, let that person know what to expect (and assure there is a sufficient level of trust beforehand).
+#.
+Before checking into the git repo modifications to someone else's source code,
+   let that person know what to expect (and assure there is a sufficient level of trust beforehand).

-4. Always test code changes before the code is put into operations; the development is not done until the code changes have been tested.
+#.
+Always test code changes before the code is put into operations; the development is not done until the code changes have been tested.

-5. Include a sufficiency of comments in your source code!
+#.
+Include a sufficiency of comments in your source code!

+#.
+Remember to ``git pull`` before any ``git push`` and often, in order to make sure your RAPID git repo is up to date.

 Running RAPID Pipeline under AWS Batch
 ********************************************